Hubs-Foundation/hubs-cloud/README.md

 npm run gen-hcce
 ```

-TIP: You can edit the `hcce.yaml` file directlly and then redeploy your `kubernetes cluster` so you can view the preceding step as just making your life a little easier.
+**TIP:** You can edit the `hcce.yaml` file directlly and then redeploy your `kubernetes cluster` so you can view the preceding step as just making your life a little easier.
 Remember that any changes to `hcce.yaml` will be lost when you run `npm run gen-hcce` again.

 #### Additional step when using Gmail for SMTP email

 I use GMail with app tokens and the default setup does not work for me.
 I found this was because a Hubs mmailer component seems to be trying to use TLS not SSL to talk to Google and for some reason that doesn't work.
-If you run into problem with email then I suggest you edit the `hcce.yaml` as follows
+If you run into problems with email then I suggest you edit the `hcce.yaml` as follows to add the `tls` and `ssl` keys

 ```
     [ret."Elixir.Ret.Mailer"]